rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default Navigation;
 {{< /highlight >}}

-That way, the user only gets presented the options accoring to the state of the authentication.
+That way, the user only gets presented the options according to the state of the authentication.
 You may have noticed that the Navigation component has access to the authenticated user in its props.
 But where does this object come from?
 You will explore this in the next section!

 {{% chapter_header "Session Handling in React Components" "react-firebase-session-handling" %}}